InkDAO/gitbook/tutorials/subscribing-first-post.md

 # Subscribing to Your First Post

-This tutorial will walk you through purchasing and accessing content on decentralizedX.
+This tutorial will walk you through purchasing and accessing content on InkDAO.
 Learn how to browse, preview, and subscribe to posts for lifetime access.

 ## Prerequisites

 Before starting, make sure you have:
 - ✅ A crypto wallet installed (MetaMask, Coinbase Wallet, etc.)
-- ✅ Connected your wallet to decentralizedX
+- ✅ Connected your wallet to InkDAO
 - ✅ Some Sepolia ETH in your wallet (for purchasing)
 - ✅ Authenticated with your wallet signature